The most common reason for an employee showing up twice in employee listings is that the employee has multiple current appointment records.

 Click Export Hidden Columns.

-Opening this may highlight where you have unique data.
 However, if this doesn't make it clear, you will need to confirm the View or Table which is causing the query to return more than one row.

 Identify if there is a field that relates to a view or table that returns unique information

-Within the Admin Tool, click Menus,
+In the Admin Tool, click Menus,

 Select the relevant Menu Set and navigate to the area on the front end that shows the duplicate.

-As a test change to a simple and standard list with as few items as possible, i.e. [name] if this correctly only displays a single entry then the problem is definitely with the listing.
+As a test, change to a simple and standard list with as few items as possible, i.e. [name] if this correctly only displays a single entry, then the problem is definitely with the listing.

 Click OK, then Apply.

-Remove any entries from the problematic Field list, one by one, or rebuild the field list checking to see which field causes the duplicate.
+Remove any entries from the problematic field list, one by one, or rebuild the field list, checking to see which field causes the duplicate.